 The rationale behind Facebooks strategic shift was based on Mr. Zuckerberg’s realization that:

-“[P]eople increasingly want to connect privately in the digital equivalent of the living room. … People expect their private communications to be secure and to only be seen by the people they’ve sent them to — not hackers, criminals, over-reaching governments, or even the people operating the services they’re using.”
+[P]eople increasingly want to connect privately in the digital equivalent of the living room. … People expect their private communications to be secure and to only be seen by the people they’ve sent them to — not hackers, criminals, over-reaching governments, or even the people operating the services they’re using.”

 To enable this shift, Zuckerberg announced that Facebook Messenger, Instagram Direct and WhatsApp will become interoperable and use end-to-end encryption to deliver security and privacy to users.

-The implications of provider access to user email can at times force companies to take actions they otherwise would not want to take.
-In April 2016, Microsoft filed a suit against the U.S. government for demanding that the company turn over customer email and not inform the customer it had done so.
+If these messages had been written on paper, government subpoenas of Microsoft would have been directed to the owners of the messages, and they could have used legal processes to raise objections.
 Microsoft said in its suit that its remote storage of data “has provided a new opening for the government to access electronic data.”
 The U.S. government was only able to demand access to user email on Microsoft servers because Microsoft had access to the messages in the first place.